 Let’s say you’re a programmer.
-You write a program which includes a piece of code in a programming language such as Python or Java.
+You write a program that includes a piece of code in a programming language such as Python or Java.
 Where do you run that program?

 You’d run it on a computer.
 In fact, most likely, you’d run it on specialized computers called Servers that are designed to run 24/7 and they can be used for running your code whenever needed.